 GOOD VALUE

+There's a good chance you can find this shoe on sale in 2025.
 Here are current prices from leading retailers:

-Salewa Mountain Trainer Lite GTX Hiking Shoe - Men's
+Men's Salewa Mountain Trainer Lite

-Salewa Mountain Trainer Lite GTX Hiking Shoe - Women's
+Women's Salewa Mountain Trainer Lite

 Salewa Mountain Trainer Lite GTX: Pros vs. Cons